-The Isle of Wight Festival turns 50 this year.
+The Isle of Wight Festival turned 50 in 2020.
 Fifty years of some of the biggest rock and pop names on one tiny British island.
-I went last year to find out what exactly there was to do at the Isle of Wight Festival, beyond the obvious of watching the stealthy line up.

 It’s one of the earliest festivals in the Great British Festival Calendar but thanks to the Isle of Wight’s microclimate, and incredible music history, it’s ok.
-Last year it didn’t even rain.
+When I went, it didn’t even rain.

 I live in Portsmouth, so it’s easy for me to get across, but why should you make the extra effort to cross waters to get to the Isle of Wight Festival?

 9 Different Things to Do at Isle of Wight Festival